slwu89/RACD/README.md

   * eggOV: Number of eggs per oviposition per mosquito (w/0 interventions)

-## Possible Optimizations

-for humans: compartment_funs, infectiousness_funs should be static class members initialized once for all people

-## to-do
+## To-do

-  * all simulation pars need to be in a single hash-table in the village class
+  - [ ] all simulation pars need to be in a single hash-table in the village class
-  * if its possible to have empty houses, we need to renormalize the Psi vector to give them probabiltiy 0, since all bites are conditioned on the bite going at least _somewhere_
+  - [x] if its possible to have empty houses, we need to renormalize the Psi vector to give them probabiltiy 0, since all bites are conditioned on the bite going at least _somewhere_
+  - [ ] in main sim loop, don't simulate empty houses
+  - [ ] very low priority: compartment/infectiousness fn's could be `static`, and also use lambdas for callbacks.

+## Classes

+### Human